mlward639/Unit-ten-homework/README.md

  - [Questions](#questions)

 ## Installation
-use package.json to download dependencies???
+Use package.json to download dependencies (using npm install).

 ## Usage
 In your terminal, invoke the application by typing the command